 Within Canada, Knight competes with Innovative Drug manufacturers, innovative pharmaceutical companies that license and distribute Innovative Drugs, and Generic Drug manufacturers.
 Within each of Knight's therapeutic fields, other drug companies offer competitive products.
-For example, Impavido® is approved in 14 markets around the world and faces generic competition in many of these markets.
-The Corporation competes with specialty pharmaceutical companies and regional affiliates of multinationals, such as Valeant Canada Ltd. and Endo International plc of which Paladin is a subsidiary, in securing the Canadian and international rights to new products.
+For example, Impavido® is approved in Germany, India, Israel and the United States, and faces generic competition in some of these markets.
+The Corporation competes with specialty pharmaceutical companies and regional affiliates of multinationals, such as Valeant Canada Ltd. and

+Endo International plc of which Paladin is a subsidiary, in securing the Canadian and international rights to new products.
 All of these companies are seeking to develop distinct specialty niches and from time to time may compete with the Corporation in negotiating Canadian and international sales and marketing rights to certain products.